-Dana-Farber/Brigham and Women's Cancer Center's Colon and Rectal Cancer Center brings together experts who specialize in treating rectal cancer.
-We see more than 300
+Dana-Farber Brigham Cancer Center's Colon and Rectal Cancer Center brings together experts who specialize in treating rectal cancer.
+We see more than 300 cases of rectal

-cases of rectal cancer a year, and offer patients the most advanced treatments for rectal cancer, including innovative surgical procedures, personalized gene-based treatments, and clinical trials for different stages of the disease.
-Our own researchers
+cancer a year, and offer patients the most advanced treatments for rectal cancer, including innovative surgical procedures, personalized gene-based treatments, and clinical trials for different stages of the disease.
+Our own researchers developed

 Personalized treatment plans